Diversity Incentive Fund

 University of Mississippi faculty, staff, students and registered student organizations may apply.
 Students must be students enrolled in an undergraduate or graduate program of the University, at the time of the nomination and for the period of the funded activity.

 The Incentive Fund Review Committee will consider all requests and allot up to $2,000 per event depending on our available funding.
-During the 2022-2023 academic year, the selection committee will prioritize funding for events connecting to the 60th anniversary of integration’s theme and four pillars.
+During the 2023-2024 academic year, the selection committee will prioritize funding for events and programs that advance the three overarching goals of Pathways to Equity: advance institutional capacity for equity, cultivate a diverse and equitable community, and foster an inclusive campus climate.

 The Diversity Incentive Fund may be used for initiatives such as the following: